PRECIOUS-Gold rises on mounting business impact from virus outbreak

 Meanwhile, China continued its effort to ease the drag to the businesses, with its central bank cutting the interest rate on its medium-term lending on Monday.

+On the technical front, “gold sits only 10 dollars or so away from major resistance in the $1,595/1,600 an ounce region.
+A daily close above this area would be a strong technical signal that further gains lie ahead,” Jeffrey Halley, senior market analyst at OANDA, said in a note.

-The dollar, also considered a safe-haven asset, rose to an over four-month high against key rivals.
+The U.S. dollar, also considered a safe-haven asset during times of economical and political uncertainties, rose to an over four-month high against key rivals.

 “Dollar and gold are negatively correlated, but at this moment even though dollar is moving higher, gold is moving higher and that means the demand for safety is outweighing the currency impact on gold,” CMC’s Yan said.